Favorability of Loss Landscape with Weight Decay Requires Both Large Overparametrization and Initialization: Related work

 \section{Related work}

-\paragraph{No spurious valley and mode connectivity.} Early studies of loss landscapes focused on identifying settings in which all local minima are global \citep{laurent2018deep,kawaguchi2016deep}.
+\paragraph{No spurious valley and mode connectivity.} Early studies of loss landscapes focused on identifying settings in which the loss landscape is \textit{benign}, i.e., when all local minima are global \citep{laurent2018deep,kawaguchi2016deep}.
 However, once ReLU activations are introduced into the architecture, spurious local minima become prevalent \citep{safran2018spurious,yun2018small,Goldblum2020Truth,He2020Piecewise}.

 Despite the existence of such spurious minima, the loss landscape of ReLU networks retains some favorable geometric properties.
 In the regime of mild overparametrization -- i.e., when the number of hidden units exceeds the number of training samples -- \citet{haeffele2017global,venturi2019spurious} indeed showed that there is no bad valley for the unregularized loss.
 That is, from any point in the parameter space, there exists a continuous path along which the training loss does not increase and that leads to a global minimum.
 Moreover, under this same overparametrization, the set of global minima (and more generally, all sublevel sets) is connected \citep{nguyen2019connected,sharifnassab2020bounds,nguyen2021note,nguyen2021solutions,simsek2021geometry}, a property commonly referred to as \textit{mode connectivity} \citep{garipov2018loss,draxler2018essentially}.